Ghosts of eruptions past: Searching for historical Galactic supernovae using variable thermal dust echoes and machine learning: Data

 \subsection{Transient candidate pipeline}

 In this work, we use a custom image subtraction pipeline from \citet{De2020} based on the \zogy algorithm \citep{zogy}.
 We perform image subtraction on the NEOWISE single-epoch co-added images in $W1$ and $W2$ bands from the \texttt{unwise} project \citep{UnWISEUNBLURREDCOADDS2014, FULLDEPTHCOADDSWISE2017}, using the full-depth co-added image from the original WISE survey and the first NEOWISE epoch (between $\approx 2009-2014$) as the reference image of a given field.
+When including the pause in WISE observations between 2011 - 2014, the reference image effectively includes four full passes of the sky over a baseline of $\approx 5$\,years.
+While the temporal baseline does smear out variability in some sources, our choice to use this stack as the reference image is motivated by the substantial improvement in image quality due to mitigation of artifacts \citep{FULLDEPTHCOADDSWISE2017} including the NEOWISE data.

 From the \zogy difference images, we filter for candidates with statistical significance of $\geq 7\sigma$ \citep{zogy}.
 For each transient that passed this threshold, we create cropped 61$\times$61 pixel cutout triplets from the science, reference, and difference images, and store the cutouts in a PostgreSQL database.

-For this work, we use all data until the 2023 data release (data until end of 2022), corresponding to 18 epochs of observations over most of the sky\footnote{At the time of model creation, complete \texttt{unwise} images were available for this time range since the last two NEOWISE epochs were released later.
+For our transient search, we use all NEOWISE data obtained between 2014 and 2023 (i.e. excluding the reference image epochs), corresponding to 18 epochs of observations over most of the sky\footnote{At the time of model creation, complete \texttt{unwise} images were available for this time range since the last two NEOWISE epochs were released later.
 Since echoes are persistent variable sources, we do not expect the use of 18 epochs to affect our search technique.}.
 The sample of transient candidates has been previously used to carry out wide searches for point sources characteristics of compact eruptive transients (e.g. \citealt{Zuckerman2023, masterson2024, Myers2024}).
 However, large excess residuals from known dust echoes are also flagged in this method -- as the light echo front propagates through the interstellar medium, the regions of dust emission are seen to move across the sky \citep{Krause2005}.
 Therefore subtraction of time-resolved images against a constant template produce (often bright) extended residuals.